Give Baby Up for Adoption in Oregon

 How you want your time in the hospital to go, like who you want to hold your baby and when.

-Choosing your baby’s adoptive parents.
+Who you want to be your baby’s adoptive parents.

 How much or how little you’d like to stay in touch with your child and their family after the adoption.